pkolchanov/CustomizingPython/tail.md

 }
 ```

-Let's check if the new optimizaiton is working.
+Let's check if the new optimization is working.

 Recompile cpython with `make -j6`